Andrew Elfenbein has it right. ‘Victorianists,’ he says, ‘have not been entirely ignorant of Coleridge's tract, but ...' But?

 Chapter 1 starts with some remarks on the historical circumstance out of which the book was written: ‘the Bill lately passed for the admission of Roman Catholics into the Legislature’ (which is to say: the Roman Catholic Relief Act of 1829).
 But the third paragraph gets to the meat of the issue without further to-doing.
 STC defines what he means by ‘Constitution’ and by ‘National Church’.

 the true Idea of a CONSTITUTION, and, likewise, of a NATIONAL CHURCH.
 And in giving the essential character of the latter, I shall briefly specify its distinction from the Church of Christ, and its contra-distinction from a third form, which is neither national nor Christian, but irreconcileable with, and subversive of, both.
 The latter is a three-part distinction.
-There is the actual Church (in this case the Anglican Church, made up of its priests and its congregation, owning certain properties such as churches, performing religious services on Sundays and at other times, and doing all the things Anglicanism does—from organising fêtes on up.
+There is the actual Church (in this case the Anglican Church), made up of its priests and its congregation, owning certain properties such as church-buildings, and performing religious services on Sundays and at other times, and doing all the things Anglicanism does—from organising fêtes on up.
 That’s A. Then there’s a kind of spiritual perfection of ‘the Church’, what it means to be a member of the body of Christianity in the eyes of God, under the species of eternity.
-That’s C. Then, Coleridge insists, there is a third thing meant by ‘Church’, which is somehow strung between the two.
+That’s B. Then, Coleridge insists, there is a third thing meant by ‘Church’, which is somehow strung between the two.
 Park that idea; we’ll come back to it.
 For now we need to know what STC means by ‘idea’.
 Not Platonic form—not ‘generally held belief about’ a thing and not an notion abstracted from specific examples of a thing in the world.
 Coleridge means something much more teleological.